 Some of the main challenges you may experience when using a digital asset management system are:

 - Lack of access – not enough people can get to the assets they need

-- Speed – DAMs are great at storage of brand assets, but aren’t designed for real-time access to new assets
+- Speed – DAMs are great storing of brand assets, but aren’t designed for real-time access to high volumes of new digital media assets

 - It’s difficult or impossible to share short-form media clips with broadcast rights holders